RobinUS2/indispenso/README.md

 - Never retype any (bash)commands
 - Never make costly mistakes by using wrong parameters
 - All changes are logged and available for audit immediately, without having to consolidate and filter logs from multiple servers
+- Time based access to servers; after a specified time, access is revoked for an intern or a freelancer
+- Overview of who has access to which servers
+- Access to servers by two factor authentication, without adding new private keys or modifing configuration
+- Issue commands on staging, check if the results are desired and then replay the commands on production

 ## Status
 Project development has recently started.
 Goals are being drafted and background is explained.